hannibal002/SkyHanni/FEATURES.md

 # SkyHanni - List of all Features

-> Use '/skyhanni or /sh to open the SkyHanni config in game
+> Use /skyhanni or /sh to open the SkyHanni config in game

-## Commands
-- /wiki (using hypixel-skyblock.fandom.com instead of Hypixel wiki)
-- /shmarkplayer <player> (marking a player with yellow color)

 ## Chat Filter
 - Hiding annoying messages in the Hub of Hypixel (MVP player joins, other player loot boxes, prototype message, radiating generosity, Hypixel tournaments)